peterdalle/swedishtwitter/README.md

 ## Trends from Swedish Twitter 2014 and onwards

-About [three million hashtags](trends/) from Sweden, Stockholm and Gothenburg.
+Over [five million hashtags](trends/) from Sweden, Stockholm and Gothenburg.

 ## Members of Swedish Parliament (Riksdagen) Twitter Handles